 In this paper we have analyzed cascade and herd behavior in a laboratory financial market.
-The main novelty of our experiment is the use of a sample of financial market professionals, instead of college undergraduates.
+The main novelty of our experiment is the use of a sample of financial market professionals instead of college undergraduates.
 Moreover, with respect to the existing literature, we have introduced a new experimental design, akin to the strategy method.
-In the experiment, subjects make a conditional order, contingent on any signal realization, instead of choosing an action after observing a realization.
-With this method we are able to elicit coefficients are not significant.
+In the experiment, subjects make conditional orders, contingent on any signal realization, instead of choosing an action after observing a realization.
+With this method we are able to elicit beliefs and detect cascade behavior directly (whereas in previous experiments it could only be inferred indirectly).